amiranazri/RestaurantAdvisor/README.md

 # Setting-Up

-* Install MySQL, if it isn't already on your computer.
+* Install MySQL, if it isn't already on your computer. <br />
   ` npm install mysql`
 * Start up your MAMP server
 * Create and populate the 'restaurants' database by accessing the database.js file via your browser